mayaaaai/Data-Transmission-Project/docs/queries.md

     price: 6.99
   },
   {
-    title: "Crispi Strips with Fries",
+    title: "Crispy Strips with Fries",
     description: "Delicious strips with fries and ketchup, crispy and tasty",
     ingredients: [
       "chicken",